 An integral part of macroeconomics is understanding business cycles, i.e. figuring out what drives changes in aggregate output.
 We have devoted the last many years trying to understand why large declines in output and employment – as seen in the Great Recession – occur.
 In trying to answer such questions, a major obstacle in macroeconomics is the paucity of micro data.
 For example, while we know what happens to consumption in the aggregate, we do not have an accurate idea of movements in consumption at the neighborhood or even city level.

 This is unfortunate because micro level data can greatly help us better understand the root causes of large falls in output and employment.
 For example, by comparing the neighborhoods that suffer the largest decline in consumption with neighborhoods that somehow escape recessionary consequences, we can hone in more precisely at the root cause of the problem.
+For example, if you have yet to raise your credit score, you will find it more difficult to avail yourself of financial facilities when lending requirements become stricter.
 It is a bit like an epidemiologist comparing subjects that seem immune to a virus with those who quickly succumb to the epidemic.
 It is clear that such evidence is critical to treating and preventing future outbreaks.

 As a result we are always on the lookout for measures of economic activity at finer geographical levels like zip codes or counties.
 One of our favorite variables in this regard – and one that we have used very often in our research and book – is the number of new automobiles bought by residents of a given zip code.